An Effective Method for Identifying Clusters of Robot Strengths

+All local, regional and world championship tournaments are divided into a qualification stage and a play-off stage.
+In the qualification stage, the participating teams’ robots are assigned by an algorithm into a predetermined number of matches and in each match, a robot is randomly assigned to one of two opposing alliances.
+After each match, the three robots in an alliance are assigned the same number of ranking points (different from scores earned in the match) according to game rules and the outcome of the match.
+At the end of the qualification stage, a predetermined number of robots with the most ranking points then qualify for the playoff stage.
+The robots' average scores across qualification matches are used as an auxiliary measure to break ties when necessary.

+In contrast to the qualification stage, where robots are randomly assigned alliances for each match, a predetermined number of top teams whose robots qualified for the playoff stage are asked to form their own alliances of four robots each.
+These alliances remain throughout matches in the playoff stage, where alliances attempt to eliminate each other across matches.
+As in the qualification stage, each match in the playoff stage will involve three robots each from opposing alliances with one robot each in reserve.
+Since each robot is identified with the team that built and owns the robot, we will be using the terms robot and team (or robotics team) interchangeably henceforth.
+More detailed descriptions of FRC games, matches and tournaments can be found in \cite{LCT2021}.

-More detailed descriptions of FRC games can be found in \cite{LCT2021}.
-On the basis of very limited official statistics (scores, bonuses, and fouls), one of the most challenging tasks for practitioners is to accurately assess robot strengths.
-There is still no reliable rating system, albeit the FRC and robotics teams might have their own measures or models to quantify the strengths of competing robots.
-This is mainly because actual scores of robotics teams are not strongly related to some measures or robot strengths are not characterized by a proper model structure or parameterization.
-With the finding of latent clusters of robot strengths in an application to qualification data of the FRC championships, the overparameterization problem can be alleviated by incorporating such a feature into model construction.
-In this regard, we develop an effective method to estimate the number of clusters, clusters of robots, and robot strengths.
+On the basis of very limited official statistics (regular scores, bonuses and penalties), one of the most challenging tasks for the teams when forming alliances for the playoff stage is to accurately assess the true ``strengths'' of robots based on their contributions in winning or losing matches.
+There is still no reliable robot rating/ranking system, albeit the FRC and robotics teams might have their own measures or models to quantify the strengths of competing robots.
+For example, as mentioned earlier, official rankings of robotics teams are determined by a system of ranking points with the average scores as an auxiliary measure to break ties when necessary.
+However, a strong (weak) robot may be underrated (overrated) by both the measures since the same number of ranking points and the same score is assigned to all robots in an alliance after a qualification match regardless of each individual robot's actual contribution to the performance of the alliance.

+Due to the importance of objectively assessing a robot's potential contribution to an alliance in the playoff stage of a tournament and the absence of such accurate and reliable assessment measures beyond those proposed in \cite{LCT2021}, we devote this study to building a more accurate model of robot strengths and providing a more effective estimation of model parameters.
+For the remainder of this section, we review existing rating models that are currently in use by robotics teams and traditional sports teams.